• Skip to main content

 close up of buffalo shrimp.

-1. Dry the shrimp with paper towels, and then mix all of the seasoning ingredients and sprinkle on both sides.
+1. Dry the cleaned shrimp with paper towels, and then mix all of the seasoning ingredients and sprinkle on both sides.

 2. Heat the oil in a skillet over medium high heat.